 In such a GC, objects are partitioned in two classes:

-- 1. those for which some pointers are ambiguous, usually because they appear in the stack or registers, - 2. those for which all pointers are known unambiguously.
+1. those for which some pointers are ambiguous, usually because they appear in the stack or registers,

+2. those for which all pointers are known unambiguously. the vast majority, generally - are copied as usual.